ethersphere/swarm-extension/README.md

 In search bar the `bzz://{content-address}` will be redirected to `http(s)://{localgateway}/bzz/{content-address}`, but now it only reacts like this if the default search engine of the browser is set to Google.
 It also works the same on simple google search.

+## dApp origin instead of host-based origin

+All Swarm content that the extension renders will be put into _sandbox_ mode even in root level by _Content Security Policy_ headers.
+It means dApps will act like a different, distinct webpage from the Bee host that serves those.
+Therefore no traditional _cookies_ or _localStorage_ is available for dApps, but equivalent services of those are.

+In order to substitue these traditional stateful behaviours of the applications with something else, the Swarm Extension introduces the `dApp Security Context` as a new abstraction of origins.

 ## Cross-Domain Local Storage

 In Web3, several different and distinct webpages can be rendered under one particular P2P client host.
 It is a problem, because if the user changes its P2P client host then they have to rebuild again the dApp state from the start.